erkyrath/glulxe/README.md

 ## Version

 0.5.### (###):

 - Added an internal debugger.
 Compile with "#define VM_DEBUGGER" (and a debug-supporting Glk library) to use it.
+- Expanded the TOLERATE_SUPERGLUS_BUG behavior to tolerate more Superglus game files.

 0.5.3 (Oct 25, 2016):